-I just got a new car so the antenna installations were mag-mounts.
-This car does not lend itself to an antenna farm, so “discrete” as the word of the day.
+I just got a new car so the antenna installation was with mag-mounts.
+The new car does not lend itself to an antenna farm, so “discrete” is the word of the day.
 Like my friend said when I drilled a hole in the Mercedes (now wife’s car) trunk for a NMO mount – “That’s just messed up!”
 So 3 mag mounts with duplexers would do for the trip.

 - APRS was supplied by an Alinco DR-135 with built-in Argentdata TNC into an Austin dual band short antenna.